rzcoder/node-rsa/README.md

  * Added `.encryptPrivate()` and `.decryptPublic()` methods
  * Encrypt/decrypt methods in nodejs 0.12.x and io.js using native implementation (40x speed boost)
  * **KNOWN ISSUES**:
-    * `encryptPrivate` and `decryptPublic` don't have native implementation in nodejs
-    * `encryptPrivate` and `decryptPublic` with pkcs1_oaep padding scheme don't work in io.js and using js implementation
+    * `encryptPrivate` and `decryptPublic` don't have native implementation in nodejs and can't be use in native implementation with pkcs1_oaep padding in io.js

 ### 0.2.10
  * **Methods `.exportPrivate()` and `.exportPublic()` was replaced by `.exportKey([format])`.**